LukasGamard/YACRAF-calculator/README.md

 ## Dependecies

-The program utilizes the Tkinter for its GUI and Numpy for its calculations.
+The program utilizes the Tkinter for its GUI and NumPy for its calculations.
 If not already installed, Tkinter can on Debian-based Linux distributions (such as Ubuntu) be installed using:

 ```
 sudo apt install python3-tk
 ```

-Meanwhile, Numpy can be installed using:
+Meanwhile, NumPy can be installed using:

 ```
 pip install numpy